TACC/Abaco2.0/docs/source/getting-started/index.rst

 Step 2: Install python3 & pip3
 ------------------------------

-To Do the excerises in the Agave turtorial we are going to use a a python shell The default python shell is python 2.7.5 but we want to use python 3.6.5
+To do the excerises in the Agave turtorial we are going to use a a python shell The default python shell is python 2.7.5 but we want to use python 3.6.5

-To check to see if you have ``python3``  open your `Terminal`, once you have theterminal open type in the following:
+To check to see if you have ``python3``  open your `Terminal`, once you have the terminal open type in the following:

 .. code-block:: bash